All Episodes

 I mean, it's like you're a light in a very dark sky.

-I mean, there's there's a few of us on radio and just a few of us on TV, and that's pretty much it.
+I mean, there's a few of us on radio and just a few of us on TV, and that's pretty much it.

 Yeah.

-No, you're you're exactly right, Sean.
+No, you're exactly right, Sean.

-Uh Mark Levin has been there.
+Mark Levin has been there.

-Mark Levin has been there, uh a couple of other people at Fox, uh the New York Times.
+A couple of other people at Fox, the New York City.

 Russia's been there.